Frequently Asked Questions (FAQ)

 Students can access the library catalogue by going to the BNS Library Web Page and clicking on the search option (Basic or Visual) of your choice.
 If students log in they also have access to the Destiny Discover search service.

-The library provides access to various online resources as well, including Internet links to specific areas of the curriculum and online encyclopedias.
+The library provides access to various online resources as well, including Internet links to specific areas of the curriculum, online encyclopedias, and online databases.
 You may access these resources from home by going to the BNS Library Web Page.
+Using our online resources on school computers requires only your regular library login.
+Using the online resources on your own devices or from home requires you to input the username/password for that service.
+These are available in the Library only, so come down and take a photo of the orange posters to ensure your full at-home access.

-To successfully complete class assignments, students are expected to have a Burnaby Public Library Card in order to access the public library’s online resources, which include encyclopedias, books, periodicals, maps, radio/television transcripts, and audio/video clips.
+While our resources are extensive, students are expected to have a Burnaby Public Library Card in order to access the public library’s online resources, which include encyclopedias, books, periodicals, maps, radio/television transcripts, and audio/video clips.
+This access empowers students to access more resources and achieve more success on classroom projects.
+It also gives them access to a wider selection of resources to support those in ELL programs and Learning Plans (IEPs) like digital books and audiobooks.

 What are the Gale and EBSCO Databases?